-The Lucid L300 adjustable base is one of my all time favorite adjustable bed frames.
-Not only does it feature a sturdy steel construction, dual-side USB ports, and plenty of position variability, but it also comes in a split design.
+The Nectar adjustable base is one of my all time favorite adjustable bed frames.
+Not only does it feature a sturdy construction, massage settings, dual-side USB ports, and plenty of position variability.
+It does come in a split design.
 This means folks on either side of the bed can adjust the base to their personal preferences, making it a great option for couples.

-- The GhostBed Adjustable Base is affordable, so you won’t break the bank with your purchase.
+- The Lucid L300 is affordable, so you won’t break the bank with your purchase.

 - Though there’s a bar to keep the bed in place at the foot of the bed, there aren’t bars on the sides of the bed, so there could be some sliding to watch out for.